 ✔ Recorded webinars

-Performance marketing is traditionally known from having clear objectives such as; CPC, CPM, CPL and CPA.
+Performance marketing is traditionally known for its clear focus on such KPIs as CPC, CPM, CPL, and CPA.

-Nowadays, performance marketing is widely adopted, not only in traditional ads but also in search engine marketing (SEM), search engine optimization (SEO), display, native ads, social media marketing, email marketing and content marketing.
+Nowadays, many companies are implementing performance marketing strategies in many areas of marketing: search engine marketing (SEM), search engine optimization (SEO), display, native ads, social media marketing, email marketing, and content marketing.

 We have gathered below a few common types of performance marketing.